mate-amargo/adventOfCode/README.md

 # adventOfCode
-Adevnt Of Code (https://adventofcode.com) is an Advent calendar of small programming puzzles.
+Advent Of Code (https://adventofcode.com) is an Advent calendar of small programming puzzles.

 Here I host my solutions after the corresponding day has passed.